 Many insurance companies are moving toward a professional service to conduct medical questions.
 In these cases, your agent might not ask you many questions regarding your health; instead, allowing the representative of the insurance company to call you and ask these detailed questions.

 The results of the medical underwriting portion of the application often dictate whether or not an applicant can get a policy, and what that policy will look like.
 Often times, any pre-existing medical conditions are excluded from coverage.
 If you are offered a policy with a pre-existing exclusion be sure to talk with your agent about it, and fully understand why it is required.

 Once you have decided which policy is best for you, be sure you work with your agent to completely and accurately fill out the application.
 Doing so will ensure you get the best offer on your coverage and a policy that will perform as you intended.

 This material contains the current opinions of the author but not necessarily those of Guardian or its subsidiaries and such opinions are subject to change without notice.

-Individual disability insurance policy Forms 18ID, 18UD and 18GI underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
+Individual disability insurance policy Forms 18ID, 18UD, and 18GI are underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
 Product provisions and availability may vary by state.
 In New York: These policies provide disability insurance only.
 They do not provide basic hospital, basic medical, or major medical insurance as defined by the New York State Insurance Department.
 For policy form 18ID, the expected benefit ratio is 50%.
-For policy forms 18UD, 18GI, 18UD-F, an 18GI-F, the expected benefit ratio is 60%.
+For policy forms 18UD, 18GI, 18UD-F, and 18GI-F, the expected benefit ratio is 60%.
 The expected benefit ratio is the portion of future premiums that the company expects to return as benefits when averaged over all people with these policy forms.